c-birdsey/living-machine/new-machine/README.md

 Consolidate all desktop items - this should include all relevant material
 Update Google Drive Stream with archived material Consolidate thumb drives and hard drive content
 Remove archived photos from Photo Library and Phone

+### Sketch-Up
+- Install SU Podium Render
+- Customize toolbar